ISI-apex/casper-utils/README.md

 paths to which where printed when the job was run (look for `--output` and `--error` arguments in the log).

+#### On Argonne Theta

+Enqueue a job (in this example, in interactive mode):

+    qsub -A CASPER -n 2 -t 10 -I

+In the job's shell on the "MOM" node, first add the special wrapper scripts to `PATH`:

+    $ export EPREFIX=/absolute/path/to/prefix
+    $ export PATH=/absolute/path/to/casper-utils/bin/theta:$PATH

+Then procede to run the `test-*.job.sh` test scripts as in the instructions for USC HPCC above.

 #### On a generic host

 On a host (compatible with the ARCH for which the prefix was built):